-Test Laboratory Letter of Intent
+Sample Test Laboratory Letter of Intent

-is committed to the continuous improvement of (Laboratory) engine oil testing as defined by the Ame erican Chemistry Council (ACC) Product Approval Code of Practice.
-A ccordingly, effective March 30, 201X (or other date of implementation) intends to (Laboratory) conduct all ACC-scheduled candidate e ngine oil tests listed in the Code in accordance with those practices controllable by the l laboratory as specified in the Code. derstands that compliance with the Code will be (Laboratory) monitored by a yearly external audit.
-Th e results of the audit will be made available to ACC annually.
-Signed by: Signature Title
+is committed to the continuous improvement of (Laboratory) ngine oil testing as defined by the American Chemistry Council (ACC) Product Approval Code of Practice.
+Accordingly, effective March 30, 204XX (or ther date of implementation)intends to (Laboratory) onduct all ACC-scheduled candidate engine oil tests listed in the Code in accordance vith those practices controllable by the laboratory as specified in the Code. understands that compliance with the Code will be (Laboratory) nonitored by a yearly external audit.
+The results of the audit will be made available to CC annually.

+Signed by: